PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

     * the elements of `s3_keys` are used to filter available datasets based on the dataset names in each available datastore individually, creating a list with x-amount of dictionaries for each datastore, with each containing y-amount of key-value pairs for each S3 key
     * each element of the returned list is a dictionary containing the dataset names as keys and the respective datasets (in their entirety) as values
-* If an empty list is given, i.e. no keys are specified, all datasets will be returned for each datasource, under their names
+* else if an empty list is given, i.e. no keys are specified, all datasets will be returned for each datasource, under their names
-* else all available datasets are appended to the list (discouraged as this will likely create unnecessary overflow)
+* else if `s3_keys` is set to `None`, `None` will be returned

 ```python
 # Example usage